kidlj/awei/_wiki/wills.md

 2025.12.08

-> No mistake, no gain.
+> No error, no gain.

 2025.12.08